ShankarPattar/shipping-label/README.md

 3.open command/gitbash in shipping-label-maker directory and do npm install 4.do npm start after successful installation
-5.sign in with user name and password (accepts any un and pw) 6.Fill the details as directed in each steps and confirm it finally.
+5.sign in with user name and password (accepts any un and pw) 6.Fill the details as directed in each steps and confirm it finally.#labelForShipping